srcmake/cpp-stl-algorithms/README.md

 std::vector<int>::iterator it = std::min_element(v.begin(), v.end());
 ```

+---

 ### max_element

 Returns an iterator to the largest element for a given range.

-* Pass in an iterator to the beginning of the range, and an iterator to the end of the range you want.
+* Pass in an iterator to the beginning of the range, and an iterator to the end of the range.
 * Returns an iterator of the type of the collection.

 ```